web-codegrammer/web-codegrammer/README.md

 :sparkles: I love to do Projects based on Js frameworks

-:sparkles: Software is a hobby for me, I love learning new things, but sometimes I spend a long day watching series so I don't go crazy with the codes
+:sparkles: Software development is a hobby for me, I love learning new things, but sometimes I spend a long day watching series so I don't go crazy with the codes

 :sparkles: My favorite band is: Iron Maiden and Pink Floyd